 Finland’s telecommunications environment is one of the most advanced in Europe.
-In 2018, 92 percent of Finnish households used broadband and 89 percent had a mobile broadband connection.
-Reasonably priced and faultlessly functional broadband access is guaranteed by law to every person in the country, no matter how secluded area one lives.
-High-speed Internet connections are available at all business hotels and wireless broadband is offered for free in many places like shopping malls, airports, hotels and libraries.
+In 2021, 94 percent of Finnish households used broadband, and 93 percent had a mobile broadband connection.
+Reasonably priced and faultlessly functional broadband access is guaranteed by law to every person in the country, no matter in how secluded an area one lives.
+High-speed Internet connections are available at all business hotels and wireless broadband is offered for free in many places like shopping malls, airports, hotels, and libraries.
 The normal voltage in Finland is 220-240 volts.
 An adapter is needed because electric plugs differ from the ones used in the United States.
 Finland’s telephone country code is +358.

 Voice communication services have largely moved to mobile networks in Finland.
 Today, broadband connections for data and mobile services have widely replaced fixed telephone and network connections.

-Finland has 26 airports.
-Seasonal direct flights are available from Helsinki-Vantaa airport to Chicago, Miami, Los Angeles and San Francisco and all year-round to New York City.
+Finland has 24 airports.
+Finnair, the national airline, offers seasonal direct flights in conjunction with OneWorld partner American Airlines from Helsinki-Vantaa airport to Chicago, Dallas, Miami, Los Angeles, San Francisco, Seattle, and around-the-year flights to New York City (JFK).
 In Finland public transportation is generally efficient, reliable, safe, and on time.
 All major cities have a network of buses.
 Helsinki has a comprehensive network of trains, buses, trams, and underground rail.
 Taxis are regulated by the government in terms of metered fares.
-Car share rides, like Uber, are used in bigger cities like Helsinki, Turku and Tampere.
-Long distance public transport, operated by bus and train, is modern, safe, comfortable and punctual, with routes all over the country.
+Car share rides, like Uber, are used in bigger cities like Helsinki, Turku, and Tampere.
+Long distance public transport, operated by bus and train, is modern, safe, comfortable, and punctual, with routes all over the country.
 Road transport in Finland is the most popular method of transportation particularly in the rural parts of the country.

 Travelers with special medical needs should consult with their personal physician and take appropriate precautions, including bringing adequate supplies of necessary medication.
-Medicines may be brought into the country, as long as they are intended for the traveler’s personal use.
+Medicines may be brought into the country if they are intended for the traveler’s personal use.

 For more detailed information, please contact the Finnish Embassy in Washington D.C. email@example.com